 Synchronicity binds elements within Myriam Boucher's work in such a way that they become almost sentient.
 Conversely, it also reveals her precision.
 Each definitive space within Boucher's audiovisual work is reinforced with saturative sequences.
 For instance, between 0:09-0:23 in headNoise, the inundating waves of fleshy rose and clay colours that could, on their own, appear comforting, bombard the observer in a instantaneous rush of sound.

-The channels that lead through her vidéomusique move seamlessly between tension and emptiness.
-I do not feel calm, transitioning from shuddering textures to blaring panels of red, yet the intensity is gripping.
+The channels that lead through her vidéomusique move seamlessly between tension and absence.
+I do not feel calm transitioning from shuddering textures to blaring panels of red, but the intensity is gripping.
 Nothing can prepare you for each transition.
-Boucher's art can be viewed from anywhere, yet it is an injustice to limit it to a computer screen and headphones, even if you are a sound artist.
+Boucher's art can be viewed from anywhere, but they are limited by desktops settings.
 They are made for cinematic screening and listening.